112th Fighter Squadron: Air Combat Command

-In October 1996, the 112th Expeditionary Fighter Squadron (112 EFS) was first formed from 162d FW personnel and eight aircraft and deployed to Incirlik Air Base, Turkey.
-The 112th EFS joined with the 124th EFS (Iowa ANG) and the 125th EFS (Oklahoma ANG) as part of a "rainbow" deployment to support Operation Provide Comfort.
+In October 1996, the 112th Expeditionary Fighter Squadron was first formed from squadron personnel and eight aircraft and deployed to Incirlik Air Base, Turkey.
+The 112th joined with the 124th Expeditionary Fighter Squadron and the 125th Expeditionary Fighter Squadron) as part of a "rainbow" deployment to support Operation Provide Comfort.
 In January 1997, this changed to Operation Northern Watch just prior to the unit's return to Toledo to enforce the No-Fly-Zones over Iraq.
 More Operation Northern Watch deployments were made to Incirlik AB by the 112th EFS in 1998, 1999, 2000 and 2002 respectively.
-The 112th EFS deployed to Al Jaber Air Base, Kuwait, for Operation Southern Watch in 2001.
+The 112th EFS deployed to Ahmad al-Jaber Air Base, Kuwait, for Operation Southern Watch in 2001.

 After the events of 11 September 2001 unit members have volunteered to support both Operation Iraqi Freedom and Operation Enduring Freedom in 2005 and again for Operation Iraqi Freedom again in 2007.

-NORAD Air Defense
+NORAD air defense

-In its 2005 BRAC Recommendations, DoD recommended to realign Des Moines Air National Guard Base, Iowa.
-The F-16 aircraft currently assigned to the 132d Fighter Wing at Des Moines would be redistributed to the 180th Fighter Wing (nine aircraft) Des Moines' F-16s would be distributed to Toledo to support the Homeland Defense Air Sovereignty Alert (ADS) mission and to consolidate the precision-guided weapon employment capability that exists in the Air National Guard.
+In its 2005 BRAC Recommendations, DoD recommended realigning Des Moines Air National Guard Base, Iowa.
+The F-16 aircraft currently assigned to the 132d Fighter Wing at Des Moines would be redistributed to the 180th Fighter Wing (nine aircraft) Des Moines' F-16s would be distributed to Toledo to support the Homeland Defense Air Sovereignty Alert mission and to consolidate the precision-guided weapon employment capability that exists in the Air National Guard.

-In August 2008 the 112th FS took over the alert role for the region from the Detroit-based Michigan 107th Fighter Squadron which was converting to the A-10 Thunderbolt II in the next year.
-The 112th FS officially took over on 2 October 2008.
+In August 2008 the 112th took over the alert role for the region from the Detroit-based Michigan 107th Fighter Squadron which was converting to the A-10 Thunderbolt II in the next year.
+The 112th took over on 2 October 2008.